-- 4.14 104 TCSPs (93%) confirmed they only use the Island's banking sector for their own banking relationships (2018: 108, being 94%).
-Of the other 8 (7%), some were part of groups with operations outside the Isle of Man (2018: 7, being 6%). - 4.15 The picture for client funds was quite different.
-Of the 112 TCSPs, 36 (32%) reported that at least some clients' funds are held outside the Isle of Man's banking system (2018: 40, being 35%). - 4.16 The predominant (usual) payment method utilised by TCSPs were bank transfers, with a relatively high proportion (about 50%) also reporting occasional use of cheques.
+- 4.14 101 TCSPs (94%) confirmed they only use the Island's banking sector for their own banking relationships (2020: 102, being 93%).
+Of the other 6 (6%), some were part of groups with operations outside the Isle of Man (2020: 8, being 7%). - 4.15 The picture for client funds was quite different.
+Of the 107 TCSPs, 32 (30%) reported that at least some clients' funds are held outside the Isle of Man's banking system (2020: 37, being 34%). - 4.16 The predominant (usual) payment method utilised by TCSPs were bank transfers, with a relatively high proportion (about 70%) still also reporting occasional or usual use of cheques.
 A smaller number of TCSPs reported some occasional or exceptional use of bankers' drafts and debit / credit cards.
 Further, in specie property transfers were utilised, albeit mostly on an occasional or exceptional basis.
-Cash was rarely accepted. - 4.17 The above shows that TCSPs mostly use Isle of Man based banks for their own needs, but a material portion have client entities who have banking arrangements outside the Island.
+Cash was rarely accepted, and if so, "by exception" only. - 4.17 The above shows that TCSPs mostly use Isle of Man based banks for their own needs, but a material portion have client entities who have banking arrangements outside the Island.
 The latter shows it is even more important that TCSPs have high standards in place to prevent structures being used to facilitate money laundering or terrorist financing, as a key gatekeeper and introducer of business to other sectors. - 4.18 The Island's banks report the value and number of transactions by country (for money flowing in and out of the Island) on a quarterly basis.
 Further information is contained in the Preventing Financial Crime report for the banking sector.